- Jokes from the developer streams:

 Mona: I dunno, it's weird.
 From my limited interaction with him, he just seems to love busting up glassware.

 - In order to get into Mona's secret lab under the village, you have to go around to a little house where one of Plague Knight's students lives.
 Unfortunately, he lost the key so you explode the whole building to get in, to the student's dismay.
+Even more funnier when you think about why Plague Knight didn't just blow up the door instead of the entire house or why were there were barrels of explosives near the house out in the open to begin with.

 - Although the secret door to Chester within Pridemoor Keep is still shaped like Shovel Knight, Plague Knight can still use it to reach his room.
 He goes through the door by awkwardly squeezing himself until he fits within the door's shape.
 He falls down after reaching the other side, getting major cramps.